 One way you can figure out what plants to choose for your garden is to visit a nursery and look for the bees.
 Observe which plants they are buzzing around at the garden center and bring a bunch of them home.

 To quickly create an instant bee garden in your yard, purchase an annual bee wildflower seed mix and spread them around your garden.
-The seeds in bee mixes are chosen because bees love them, but also because they bloom in succession.
+The seeds in bee mixes are chosen because bees love them and bloom in succession.
 Scatter the seeds in the perennial garden or in a few pots to set around the garden, and they will keep the bees happy all summer long.

 The Best Flowers for Bees

 These are a few tried and true flowers that bees love that can be easily found and planted across most zones.
-Make sure to select flowers for every season so that bees have access to food from early spring to late fall.
+Make sure to select bee-friendly plants for every season so that bees can access food from early spring to late fall.

 Annual Flowers for Bees